tauptk/nextflow_azure_demo/README.md

 * Master remote workstation.
 Since we are not going to run any of nextflow processes locally, we will be creating a remote workstation, which will serve us as a central hub for all our operations.
-There, we will have access to kubernetes services
 * Cloud storage.
-If we want to run nextflow in kubernetes, we need a persitant storage, shared accross our pods.
-For that, NFS storage is required, which will hold our code, nextflow work directories and store output
+Storage, separate from VM is recommended, which will hold our code, nextflow work directories and store output
-* Kubernetes cluster.
-If we want to distribute our pipeline jobs to pods, scaling with our pipeline depending on job needs, setting up kubernetes cluster is advised.

 ### Setting up an account